DS-100/DS-100.github.io/sp22faq.md

 **A.** Currently (Aug 23, 2021) the waitlist is relatively short compared to the overall class size, so we do not expect any issues allowing waitlisted students once the usual early-semester shuffle takes place.

-We recommend that you sign up for the class EdStem and follow the class assuming you'll have a slot soon.
-All lectures and class materials are openly available on the [class website](http://ds100.org/fa21/) and all discussions happen on EdStem.
+We recommend that you sign up for the class [EdStem](https://edstem.org/us/courses/15436/discussion/) and follow the class assuming you'll have a slot soon.
+All lectures and class materials are openly available on the [class website (link TBD)](#)21/) and all discussions happen on EdStem.
 We'll be monitoring the waitlist and will do our best to ensure all waitlisted students can enroll.

 There is no material on bCourses that you need or will miss, and if/when you get formally enrolled, you'll be automatically added to bCourses for grade management (the only thing we keep there, to sync with Gradescope).
 In the meantime, you can join Gradescope using this code: `BPRBWV`.